karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** The popularization of the web through Mosaic began early digital divide issues, separating those with access to this new technology from those without.
 It also raised questions about how commercialization would shape the previously non-commercial internet.

-**Suggested Graphic:** An authentic screenshot of the original NCSA Mosaic browser interface displaying an early webpage, showing its revolutionary graphical capabilities.

 ## 1995: Amazon and eBay Launch
 **Description:** In 1995, Jeff Bezos launched Amazon.com as an online bookstore operating from his garage, while Pierre Omidyar created AuctionWeb (later renamed eBay), establishing a person-to-person online marketplace.
 These pioneering e-commerce platforms created new retail models that would eventually transform global commerce.